wso2-extensions/apim-handler-pingai/DEVELOPER_GUIDE.md

 ### Sync Mode
 In the sync mode, first sideband call is sent synchronously to the request dataflow.
 Depends on the ASE response, the handler will allow each request to connect the backend.

-This is a thread blocking call and every request will wait until the ASE respond for the first sideband call.
+This is a thread blocking call and every request will wait until the ASE respond.

    **Total time  =~0.2ms + ASE Sideband call time**